jtam64/ptracker/README.md

 # pTracker
+## Clone of the PTracker app developed by BCIT CIT students
 pTracker is a scheduling app for Nursing students to help them track preceptorship shifts at hospitals.
 #1
 ## Usage